Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/1-rod-of-the-pact-keeper.md

 aliases: ["+1 Rod of the Pact Keeper"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Dungeon Master's Guide p.
-197
+BookSource: "Dungeon Master's Guide p.
+197"
 ---
 # +1 Rod of the Pact Keeper
 *Rod, major, uncommon (requires attunement by a warlock)*